 When Every Second Counts

-seven days a week and is staffed by highly skilled emergency medicine physicians, nurses, physician assistants, and technicians who work in close collaboration with laboratory, radiology, and pulmonary medical professionals to be sure you and your loved ones receive the best care possible in an emergency.
+seven days a week and is staffed by highly skilled emergency medicine physicians, nurses, physician assistants, and technicians who work in close collaboration with a wide variety of specialists including laboratory, radiology, and pulmonary medical professionals.
+Our goal is to ensure you and your loved ones receive the best care possible in an emergency.

 If you have a life-threatening emergency, please dial 9-1-1.

 We are staffed and equipped to care for a variety of emergency medical conditions.
-Levels of care range from assessment and treatment of minor illnesses and injuries to the initiation of advanced life support measures for patients of all ages.
-We also work closely with emergency services throughout the community to prepare for any disaster or other emergency situation that might affect Wayne County and the surrounding areas.
+Levels of care range from assessment and treatment of minor illnesses and injuries to the initiation of advanced life support measures for patients of all ages, including hypothermia treatment for cardiac arrest and TPA for treatment of stroke.

 Once you go to the treatment area, please remember that the same principle applies.
 The order of your physician visit, lab tests, X-rays, and other procedures is determined by the seriousness of your condition compared to that of other patients.

 Evaluation & Discharge

 Please be sure to ask questions if anything is unclear to you.
 If you are admitted to the Hospital, a physician will be contacted to complete the admission process.
 Emergency Department providers do not admit patients to the Hospital.

 If you need further information about emergency care services at Wayne Memorial Hospital, please contact us at 919.731.6535.

 Take a Virtual Tour to explore the Emergency Department.